 Summary of AHAC Discussion: Transportation costs are a major factor in affordability.
 Distance between place of residence and place of employment increases cost of living.
 Locally, transportation hubs are more often located in municipalities.
 County could purchase land at transportation hubs within municipalities in order to develop affordable housing.
 County should play a more active role facilitating development of transportation hubs.

-AHAC Recommendation: The Board of County Commissioners should consult with local government jurisdictions and transportation providers to provide a comprehensive solution to providing affordable housing near transportation hubs.
+AHAC Recommendation: The Board of County Commissioners should, through the appropriate department(s), review with local government jurisdictions and transportation providers a comprehensive solution to providing affordable housing near transportation hubs.

 Additional Incentive - Flexible Zoning